About the Clear Water Zen Center

 The second round may sometimes be replaced in whole or in part with a live or recorded dharma talk, or by a chanting session.

 We recommend that you attend a number of Sunday sittings before attending an intensive meditation retreat (sesshin).

 Find Out More...

 The Clear Water Zen Center is a 501(c)(3) non-profit organization.
-All donations are tax deductible.
+Donations may be tax deductible, please consult your tax advisor.
 We are not affiliated with any other political or religious organizations.